 Alternatively, you can contact us by email or telephone.

-If you are contacting us to request that we visit your property, please let us know if anyone in your household is currently unwell due to Covid-19, or self-isolating due to vulnerabilities, such as pregnancy or underlying health issues.
+Remember that if you are contacting us to request that we visit your property, please let us know if anyone in your household is currently unwell due to Covid-19, or self-isolating due to vulnerabilities, such as pregnancy or underlying health issues.
 We will advise you in each case about how we are able to support you.

 Please be aware that should a localised lockdown be introduced by the government in your area, our repairs service will revert to an emergency-only service, and compliance services will continue to be delivered to ensure your safety.